brettrowberry/OpenFSharp2019-UnitConversionService/README.md

         1. Get Visual Studio Code
         2. Install the `Azure Functions` extension
         3. Allow the extension to help you install other prerequisites
-    2. Create your Functions project with a function (Create a folder called `1.
-CSharp`)
+    2. Create your Functions project using Visual Studio Code's Command Palette
+        - Accept all the defaults
     3. Run the function locally and call it
-    4. Publish the project to Azure
+    4. Publish the project to Azure using Visual Studio Code's Command Palette
         - Use the basic publish option (not advanced)
         - Name your app `module1<yourname>`
         - Use the Azure region closest to you.
 We'll use `West US` region since we're in San Francisco.